 James A. Rhodes Health and Physical Education Building (JAR).
-This structure on Buchtel Common is connected to Memorial Hall by a pedestrian bridge over South Union Street and contains an intercollegiate basketball facility seating 7,000, an indoor jogging track, physical education laboratories, classrooms, the athletic director's office, the sports information office, athletic offices, and a ticket office.
+This structure on Buchtel Common is connected to Memorial Hall by a pedestrian bridge over South Union Street and contains an intercollegiate basketball facility seating 7000, an indoor jogging track, physical education laboratories, classrooms, the athletic director's office, the sports information office, athletic offices, and a ticket office.

 Hower House.
-Located on Fir Hill, this 19th century mansion has been designated a Historic Place by the National Park Service.
+Located on Fir Hill, this 19th-century mansion has been designated a Historic Place by the National Park Service.

 Knight Chemical Laboratory.
 This \$10 million complex is named in honor of Dr. Charles M. Knight, who taught the first courses in rubber chemistry at Buchtel College as early as 1909.
-Opened in 1979, the building houses the Department of Chemistry and features numerous innovative laboratories with the latest, most sophisticated safety equipment, along with classrooms and faculty and administrative offices.
+Opened in 1979, the building houses the Department of Chemistry and features many innovative laboratories with the most sophisticated safety equipment, as well as classrooms and faculty and administrative offices.

 Kolbe Hall.
-Identified by its colonnade arch, this complex was named for the first president of the Municipal University of Akron, Parke R. Kolbe.
-It houses the University Theatre, the Center for Community and Public Television, and classrooms.
+This building, named for the first president of the Municipal University of Akron, Parke R. Kolbe, is soon to be remodeled for the School of Communication, Radio Station WZIP, and a proposed long-distance learning facility.
+It also houses the University Theatre.

 Leigh Hall.
-Named in honor of Warren W. Leigh, first dean of the College of Business Administration, this facility on Buchtel Common currently houses the John S. Knight Auditorium and interim space for School of Communication faculty (during the 1993-94 Kolbe Hall, Phase I Construction Project).
+Named in honor of Warren W. Leigh, first dean of the College of Business Administration, this facility on Buchtel Common currently houses the John S. Knight Auditonum and interim space for School of Communication faculty during the Kolbe Hall Construction Project.

 Paul E. Martin University Center.
 Located at 105 Fir Hill, the Paul E. Martin University Center has changed from a private club serving dues-paying members to a University-operated restaurant and banquet center.
 The table service restaurant is open for lunch between 11:30 a.m. and 2 p.m.
 Business and departmental functions, banquets, receptions, and parties can be scheduled during the hours of 7:30 a.m. to noon.
-The departments of Alumni Relations and Development are located on the upper floors of the building.
+The office of the Department of Development is located on the upper floors of the building.

 McDowell Law Center.
 Named for C. Blake McDowell, prominent local attorney, alumnus, and benefactor of the University, the center houses the School of Law.
-Opened in 1973 at a cost of \$2.5 million, it provides space for the law library, classrooms, moot courtroom, appellate-review office, seminar rooms, and faculty offices.
+Opened in 1973 at a cost of \$2.5 million; it provides space for the law library, class-rooms, moot courtroom, appellate-review office, seminar rooms, and faculty offices.
 A \$2.8 million addition provides library and support space, and a \$1.5 million second expansion has linked McDowell Law Center to West Hall, providing additional administration office space.
 The law complex stands at the corner of University Avenue and Wolf Ledges Parkway.